-Fighting Gun Violence In The Time Of Coronavirus
+Fighting Gun Violence In The Age Of Coronavirus

 What are you most excited about when it comes to this campaign?

 BS: "There's so many young people in our country that are doing the exact same work as we are that don't have the relationships to politicians.
-It's all about building coalitions, and how do we get effective communication going?
+It's all about building coalitions, and asking, how do we get effective communication going?
 We want people to go to town halls, protest, we want to figure out what the communities need.
 We are a culture of chapters.

-"I'm also really excited about ARTivism projects.
+"I'm also really excited about 'artivism' projects.
 Not everyone can speak on a panel or talk to politicians; sometimes organizing is a spoken-word piece.
-We need to incorporate all types of activism to have power as young people, and we can shift narratives.
-People really sleep on ARTivism, but there's so much people can do through music, through song and dance.
+We need to incorporate all types of activism to have power as young people, and this way we can shift narratives.
+People really sleep on artivism, but there's so much you can do through music, through song and dance.
 How do you reclaim that narrative, from being a victim to being a powerful spokesperson?"

 Advertisement